Jonathon Dutton: Career

 Dutton was born in Geelong.
 He had a small part in the Australian soap opera Neighbours, before going on to secure the regular role of Tad Reeves.
 He also made appearances in Thunderstone and Blue Heelers.

 In 2003, Dutton played Brett Ferris in an episode of MDA.
 That same year he began appearing as David Fish in the British comedy series Two Pints of Lager and a Packet of Crisps.
 Dutton also portrayed Jeff in Australian drama series The Secret Life of Us.
 In 2006, the actor portrayed an ambulance driver in All Saints.

 2009 saw Dutton make an appearance in Packed to the Rafters as Simon.
 From 2010, Dutton began directing episodes of Neighbours.
 In 2012, he received a nomination for Best Direction in a TV Drama Serial from the Australian Directors Guild Awards for his work on Episode 6188.

 In 2019, Dutton directed the Neighbours spin-off series Neighbours: Erinsborough High.

 Personal life

-Dutton is married to actress Eve Morey.
+Dutton has been married to actress Eve Morey since 31 October 2015.
 Their first child, a daughter, was born in November 2014.
+During an appearance on The Wright Stuff in June 2017, Morey announced she was expecting her second daughter with Dutton.